THE FRIENDS OF FINSBURY PARK

 3. One designated event area

-The Krankbrothers event is held in the most nature-rich part of the park on the north side amongst our historic London Plane trees and American Gardens.
+THE Krankbrothers event is held in the most nature-rich part of the park on the north side amongst our historic London Plane trees and American Gardens.
 We think one area should be used for events to reduce the degrading impact on the rest of the park.
 If the council is determined to persist with events, then we think they should be held on the main bandstand field.

 4. Better access and safety management

-The footprint of both large events seems to have grown again this year without warning with the perimeter fences squeezing locals into smaller pathways and the remainder of the park was full of event infrastructure.
+THE footprint of both large events seems to have grown again this year without warning with the perimeter fences squeezing locals into smaller pathways and the remainder of the park was full of event infrastructure.
 Access to the cafe and play areas was reduced as the main carriageway from the Seven Sisters entrance was blocked with pedestrians and cyclists sharing a narrow and hazardous path (image attached) along the railway line from Seven Sisters entrance to Oxford Rd gate.

 Finsbury Park is an important cycle route for people connecting to Cycleway 38 and so this narrow path become very dangerous with 3 cyclists reported serious accidents to us and the council as a result.
 It was also unsafe with 9ft high fences trapping you in, limiting sightlines and nowhere to exit if you needed to in an emergency.
 This added to the lack of safety for women, children and vulnerable people as well as being inaccessible for those with disabilities.
 To access the tennis courts (image attached), you had to traverse poles holding up the events fences.
 Not safe and certainly not accessible.
 The children’s play areas often appeared closed to families (image attached), with families not knowing they could ask guards to open them up.